 Cons:

-- May be longer than needed for smaller or simpler installations.
+- May be longer than needed for smaller or simpler basement dehumidifier installations.

-- 5/8-inch inner diameter may not fit every setup without checking compatibility first.
+- 5/8-inch inner diameter may not fit every dehumidifier outlet without checking compatibility first.

 - No detailed warranty terms are provided in the text beyond the 30-day return option.